amir2mi/flatifycss/README.md

 ## Package managers

-You can include FlatifyCSS in your project with npm, yarn or composer:
+You can include FlatifyCSS in your project using npm, yarn, or composer:

 ### npm